cdzombak/driveway-monitor/README.md

 **Receive customizable, AI-powered notifications when someone arrives in your driveway.**

 `driveway-monitor` accepts an RTSP video stream (or, for testing purposes, a video file) and uses the [YOLOv8 model](https://docs.ultralytics.com/models/yolov8/) to track objects in the video.
-The model can run on your CPU or on NVIDIA or Apple Silicon GPUs.
 When an object meets your notification criteria (highly customizable; see "Configuration" below), `driveway-monitor` will notify you via [Ntfy](https://ntfy.sh).
 The notification includes a snapshot of the object that triggered the notification and provides options to mute notifications for a period of time.

+The model can run on your CPU or on NVIDIA or Apple Silicon GPUs.
+It would be possible to use a customized model, and in fact I originally planned to refine my own model based on YOLOv8, but it turned out that the pretrained YOLOv8 model seems to work fine.

+[This short video](doc/ntfy-mute-ui.mov) gives an overview of the end result.
+A notification is received; clicking the "Mute" button results in another notifiation with options to extend the mute time period or unmute the system.
+Tapping on the notification would open an image of me in my driveway; this isn't shown in the video for privacy reasons.

 ## Usage